andreudumitro-eng/accum-whitepaper-v3.0./README.md

 condition: hash < target_share
 A "share" is a unit of work submitted by a miner to prove computational contribution during an epoch.
 The target_share is a protocol-defined target that is significantly easier (higher numerical value) than target_block, allowing miners to submit many shares per epoch.

-Shares are not blocks—they do not advance the chain.
+Shares are not blocks — they do not advance the chain.
 They serve as proof of work for the PoCI calculation.

 8. Share Packet Format (P2P)
 Field	Type	Size (bytes)	Description